 In his book Essentials of Assessing, Preventing, and Overcoming Reading Difficulties, David Kilpatrick states that due to the emphasis on phonics with Orton-Gillingham programs, students can often dramatically boost decoding skills (in isolation) but not necessarily real-word reading (p.
 294).
 Children who see significant success with traditional Orton-Gillingham programs likely have adequate phonological awareness abilities.
 “For students with more moderate to severe phonological awareness difficulties, such intensive phonics instruction does not produce the more advanced phonemic proficiency needed to become skilled at orthographic mapping.”

-In short, Orton-Gillingham instruction is helpful and effective for teaching phonics but on its own does not teach phonemic awareness to the advanced level needed to aid in the process of orthographic mapping and the development of a sight vocabulary.
+In short, Orton-Gillingham instruction is helpful and effective for teaching phonics but on its own does not teach phonemic awareness to the level needed to aid in the process of orthographic mapping and the development of a sight vocabulary.

 What is Orthographic Mapping?